kierandidi/bioinformatics-course-hd/about.md

 title: About
 ---

-This is a course about PyMol!
+This is a course about Structural Bioinformatics!